bioteam/minio-irods-gateway/README.md

 1. Clone and `cd` into this repo's root directory
 2. Build Docker Container:

+**Note:**

+You can also download a pre-built Docker container: `docker pull jacquayj/minio-irods-gateway`

 ```
 $ docker build -t minio-irods-gateway .
 ```